Davis–Moore hypothesis: Criticism

 This argument has been criticized as fallacious from a number of different angles.
-The first problem is that they posit rewards as a guarantee of performance, when rewards are supposed to be based on merit in their argument.
+The first criticism is that they position rewards as a guarantee of performance, when rewards are supposed to be based on merit in their argument.
 It is argued that if abilities were inherent, there would be no need of a reward system.
-Secondly, Davis and Moore do not clearly indicate why some positions should be worth more than others, other than the fact that they are remunerated more, claiming, for example, that teachers are equally, if not more, functionally necessary than athletes and movie stars, yet, they receive significantly lower incomes.
+Others have argued that Davis and Moore do not clearly indicate why some positions should be worth more than others, other than the fact that they are remunerated more, claiming, for example, that teachers are equally, if not more, functionally necessary than athletes and movie stars, yet, they receive significantly lower incomes.
 These critics have suggested that structural inequality (inherited wealth, family power, etc.), is itself a cause of individual success or failure, rather than a consequence of it.
 Class analysts point out that it is not merely income that determines inequality but wealth, access to social networks, and cultural practices that put some individuals in better positions than others to succeed.